-The Office of Student Business Services is responsible for billing and collection of all tuition and fees.
+Student Central is responsible for billing and collection of all tuition and fees.
 They assist students and families with payment options and questions regarding student accounts.

-Further information regarding student accounts may be obtained by contacting the Office of Student Business Services at (570) 945-8369 or 1-877-4COLLEGE, option 3; through the mail at Student Business Services, Keystone College, PO Box 50, La Plume, PA 18440-1099; or via e-mail at studentaccounts@keystone.edu.
+Further information regarding student accounts may be obtained by contacting Student Central at (570) 945-8300 or 1-800-824-2764, option 3; through the mail at Student Central, Keystone College, PO Box 50, La Plume, PA 18440-1099; or via e-mail at studentcentral@keystone.edu.